 The accounting principles related to financial liabilities are essentially unchanged compared with previous years.
 CYBER1 has updated its accounting principles related to expected credit losses and has, in accordance with the standard, implemented the "expected loss model."

-1.1 Carrying value and fair value for financial instruments (current year) - assets
+1.1 Carrying value for financial instruments (current year) - assets